Bluffton IT Support Guide

 Internal IT support (hiring an employee).

-Let’s quickly run the numbers to show why.
-First, internal IT support personnel are most often salaried, and Glassdoor’s data shows that the average IT support employee makes $42,000 per year at the helpdesk level while the average qualified single internal IT guy is in the $90K+ range (non-entry-level folks fall on the upper ranges of the spectrum).
-If you factor in the cost of benefits (things like insurance, vacation, sick time, payroll tax) at a conservative mark of $10,000 per year, you end up at a total cost of over $100,000.
+Let’s quickly review the numbers to show why.
+First, internal IT support personnel are most often salaried, and Glassdoor’s data shows that the typical IT support employee makes $42,000 per year at the helpdesk level while the average qualified single internal IT guy is in the $90K+ range (non-entry-level folks fall on the upper ranges of the spectrum).
+When you account for the cost of benefits (things like insurance, vacation, sick time, payroll tax) at a conservative mark of $10,000 per year, you end up at a total cost of over $100,000.

-On a monthly basis, that will run somewhere in the vicinity of $8,000+ a month.
+On a month-to-month basis, that will run you somewhere in the vicinity of $8,000 and up.

 In the end, the moral of the story is that internal IT support can be an expensive solution.
-We recommend pursuing this solution only in specialized cases – contexts where constant onsite support is needed, for example, or where a single skill is the only requirement.
-It’s also worth noting that internal IT can often benefit from supplementation via an outsourced provider.
+We recommend pursuing this solution only in specialized cases – contexts where constant onsite support is needed, for example, or where a specialized skill is the only requirement.
+It’s also worth noting that internal IT can often benefit from supplementation via an outsourced provider

 Break-fix IT support (hourly rate).

-Traditionally, the industry worked under the break-fix IT support model.
+Traditionally, the IT industry worked within the break-fix IT support model.
 The name of the model is self-explanatory; businesses pay for support when things break.
 IT providers get paid at an hourly rate.

-This can seem appealing to smaller businesses, who may prefer to avoid recurring payments or who believe that they’ll have few IT needs.
+This can seem appealing to smaller businesses, who might prefer to avoid recurring payments or believe that they’ll likely only have a few IT needs.
 If you opt for this model, you’ll work under the hope that support will rarely be needed – and that, if it ever is, it’ll be delivered quickly and comprehensively to avoid recurring issues.

-The bad news is that this is almost never how things work in real life.
+The bad news is that this is almost never how things play out in real life.

 Break-fix models can work well for very small businesses for a time.
 But they make cost projections next to impossible, because, since support isn’t proactive, you can never predict when and what will break under this model.
 And when things do break, the costs can be incredibly damaging.